csawyerYumaed/bitwarden-go/README.md

 - VaultURL: Sets the vault proxy url
 - Email: Sets the Email for organization invite
 - emailPassword: Sets the Email password
-- smptServer: Sets the smtpServer address
+- smtpServer: Sets the smtpServer address
 - emailPort: Sets the Port for the email server
 - printInvite: Print the Invitation for the organization or send an Email
 - disableRegistration: Disables user registration.